Read Time 3 Minutes

-5. Highway 280 Location Opening Soon
+5. New Highway 280 Location and More

 - A location at The Battery is on the horizon.

 So you heard it here, Inverness and Cahaba Heights.
-Soon you can visit Wasabi Juan’s in your neck of the woods.
+Now you can visit Wasabi Juan’s in your neck of the woods.
 Enjoy the restaurant’s happy beach vibes, Mexican sodas from the cooler and, most importantly, delicious sushi like you’ve never had it before.